replicatedhq/help-center/content/docs/kubernetes/packaging-an-application/support-bundle-v1.md

 {{< linked_headline "Custom Files and Commands" >}}

 In addition to the [default support files](/docs/kubernetes/packaging-an-application/support-bundle/#default-support-files) included in the support bundle, addtional files can be added via the `support` section of your yaml.
 Files from within the application’s containers can be included, as well as output of commands executed in the container.
-For more complex support commands it is possible to create a [config file](/docs/kubernetes/packaging-an-application/config-files/) and execute that file from a support command.
+For more complex support commands it is possible to create a script in a Config Map and execute that script from a support command.

 ```yaml
 support: